Blue Hawaiian Cocktail

 Hehe.
 Thanks Beth! 🙂 I appreciate it!

-I love pineapple in my drinks so I am pretty sure this one is super delicious.
-I need to try it.
+I love pineapple in my drinks so I loved this.
+It is super delicious.

 Thank you Edyta!!
 It is very tasty!

 IMHO, pineapple juice makes ANY cocktail delish.
-Love the stuff.
-Pretty drink, too.
+Love this drink.

 Thank you Chris!